dweekly/docs/pages/deep-linked-ads/facebook-dynamic-ads.md

 #### Creating a Dynamic Ad Campaign

 1. Navigate to [https://www.facebook.com/ads/create](https://www.facebook.com/ads/create){:target="_blank"} while logged in to the account that owns your Facebook app.
-1. Choose **Product Catalog Sales**.
+1. Choose <notranslate>**Product Catalog Sales**</notranslate>.
 Select the Product Catalog to which you uploaded your Deep Linked Feed.
 ![Feed Uploaded](/_assets/img/pages/deep-linked-ads/facebook-dynamic-ads/campaign-selection.png)
 1. Select the targeting, bid, budget and placements that you'd like.
 1. Select your desired ad format and launch your campaign.
 The Branch deep linked feed will be automatically set up in your Facebook product catalogue ads.